 Here is a clip from our General Manager Process online meeting.
-The whole discussion is available in our You Net Results members library.
+Members can watch the whole discussion in our You Net Results members library.
 In this video, Brian Gillis asked a roundtable of automotive repair Owners and GM’s to list ten things that every General Manager must do well.
 Once our discussion was done, we had compiled a comprehensive list of duties.
 Read through them and focus on each one today, and then you will up your game!

 Tasks 1-3 for Effective General Managers